DanielsWebDevelopment/Image-Gallery-Website/README.md

 # Future Updates:
-implentment a section so users can upload there own photography photos
+implentment a section so users can upload there own photography photos allowing them to save it on there profile.

 # Below are the Screenshots of the Website Structure.
 ![main7](https://github.com/DanielsWebDevelopment/Image-Gallery-Website/assets/129445203/9441e82c-bb61-42c6-9d81-8b3e407ad6dd)